 - Proof of 501 © Status (Nonprofit Organization Only)

 Doing Business As (DBA) Name is an entity identifier.
 A DBA, also known as a trade name, fictitious name, or assumed name, lets you conduct business under a different identity from your formal business entity name.

 Entity is the new JustGrants terminology for DOJ award recipient organizations.

 The three Department of Justice's grant making components are:

 - Office of Community Oriented Policing Services (COPS Office)

 This website was established by these grant-making components to serve as a resource hub for their grants management system (JustGrants) and payment management system (ASAP).

-A DUNS (Data Universal Numbering System) number is a unique, nine-digit series of numerals affiliated with a company or entity's Live Business Identity (derived from the Dun & Bradstreet Data Cloud).
-Each active DOJ award associated with a different DUNS must have a unique email for an entity to enroll into JustGrants.
-If an organization has more than one DUNS number, each DUNS number will require separate SAM.gov registration and will be registered as a different entity in JustGrants.
+A DUNS (Data Universal Numbering System) number was a unique, nine-digit series of numerals affiliated with a company or entity's Live Business Identity (derived from the Dun & Bradstreet Data Cloud).

 Electronic Business Point of Contact (E-Biz POC)

 Electronic Business Point of Contact (E-Biz POC) is the user who is currently designated in SAM.gov as responsible for federal grant-related activities.
 The E-Biz POC assigns the entity's Authorized Organization Representatives (AOR).